dimsmol/life_info/cooking/dehydrated.md

     - though some use as low as 145F if oven can do it
 - if still not ready, bake 30 min more
   - repeat untill ready

-## fruits

-- cover baking tray with parchment paper
-- slice fruits and put on the tray
-- bake for 6 h on low heat
-  - 170F looks to be ok
-    - though some use as low as 130F if oven can do that
-- if use multiple trays, rotate them every 2 h
-- if not ready after 6 h, continue
-  - some juicy fruits may take as long as 12 h